Shravankumarkumavat/codes_using_opencv/README.md

 # codes_using_opencv
 Overview
 Welcome to the Codes_using_opencv Repository! 🤖👁️ In this repository, we explore various computer vision concepts using the powerful OpenCV library.
 Whether you’re a beginner or an experienced developer, you’ll find something valuable here.

-Originally i written this codes for learning about computer vision concepts and how to implement them using opencv.
+Originally i written this codes for learning about computer vision concepts and how to implement them using opencv. repo has basic to complex codes

 what is opencv ?